-WARNING: A loud alarm is a warning that high and potentially lethal levels of carbon monoxide are present.
-Never ignire this alarm, further exposure can be fatal.
-Immediately check residents for symptoms of carbon monoxide poisoning, and contact the proper authorities to resolve all CO problems.
+WARNING: A loud alarm is a warning that unusually high and potentially lethal levels of carbon monoxide are present.
+Never ignore this alarm, further exposure can be fatal.
+Immediately check residents for symptoms of carbon monoxide poisoning and contact the proper authorities to resolve all CO problems.
+NEVER IGNORE ANY ALARM.